LevantisChris/IR-book-system/README.md

 # IR e-books System
 The user can compare different options and parameters in each search.
+The app also stores some statistics and visualize them.
-The app is using the Library Apach Lucene to do the Indexing and the Searching functions.
+The app is using the Library Apache Lucene to do the Indexing and the Searching functions.

 Maven and Java are required.